 Carve out learning space in your home:

+My motto is work with what you have, buy what you need.
 We started with this small space for our weekly activities and a tiny bit of storage in his bedroom & the garage for supplies not in use.

 On top of our materials (in use) storage area there is a prepare workstation that I’d use for the days work. (that unfinished projects could be kept-intact), Storage of materials easily accessible (in use) and put away until next year or learning cycle.